Daniel-KM/Omeka-S-module-Access/README.md

 - `global`: all authenticated users have access to all the restricted files.
 In practice, the guest users have no access to private resources, but they can view all private resources that are marked restricted.
+Of course, anonymous don't see media.
 - `ip`: all visitors with a specific ip, for example the ip of the physical library or the one of a researcher, can have access to all the restricted files.
+Ip can be configured to access specific item sets.
 - `individual`: each file should be made accessible by a specific user one by one.
 So the module has some forms to manage individual requests and accesses.
   This mode requires the admin to set each right of each resource.
 This mode can